Soneso/as-soroban-sdk/README.md

 $ soroban invoke --wasm build/release.wasm --id 1 --fn hello --arg friend
 ```

-## Examples
-You can find examples in our [as-soroban-examples](https://github.com/Soneso/as-soroban-examples) repository:

-The [add example](https://github.com/Soneso/as-soroban-examples/tree/main/add) demonstrates how to write a simple contract, with a single function that takes two i32 inputs and returns their sum as an output.

-The [hello word example](https://github.com/Soneso/as-soroban-examples/tree/main/hello_word) demonstrates how to write a simple contract, with a single function that takes one input and returns it as an output.

-The [increment exammple](https://github.com/Soneso/as-soroban-examples/tree/main/increment) demonstrates how to write a simple contract that stores data, with a single function that increments an internal counter and returns the value.

-The [logging exammple](https://github.com/Soneso/as-soroban-examples/tree/main/logging) demonstrates how to log for the purpose of debugging.

-The [cross contract call exammple](https://github.com/Soneso/as-soroban-examples/tree/main/cross_contract) demonstrates how to call a contract from another contract.

-The [errors exammple](https://github.com/Soneso/as-soroban-examples/tree/main/errors) demonstrates how to define and generate errors in a contract that invokers of the contract can understand and handle.

-The [events exammple](https://github.com/Soneso/as-soroban-examples/tree/main/contract_events) demonstrates how to publish events from a contract.

 ## Features and limitations

-In the [Build your own SDK](https://soroban.stellar.org/docs/SDKs/byo) chapter of the official Soroban documentation, one can find the requirements for a soroban sdk.
+In the [Build your own SDK](https://soroban.stellar.org/docs/SDKs/byo) chapter of the official Soroban documentation, one can find the requirements for a Soroban SDK.

 This SDK can help you with:
 - Value Conversions